AWS Management Console

 • An EC2 instance profile or ECS profile linked to the host or container running the gateway

-If you use Remote Identities, the identity selected for any given user does not relate to AWS IAM identities or authorization for that user account.
+If you use Identity Aliases, the identity selected for any given user does not relate to AWS IAM identities or authorization for that user account.
 The StrongDM user still only has rights belonging to the AWS Role defined in the resource, or via credentials on the gateway.
 The authentication setting for the resource only changes what name is used to log requests in AWS CloudTrail and the display name of the logged-in user in the AWS Management Console.

 Limitations